EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Birthright.md

 Free increase: Intelegence, Constitution
 Mobility: 5
 Vitality: 1d6+1
-Passive: They gain +1 luck bonus to any save vs spell
+Passive: They gain +1 luck bonus to any save vs spell.

 ## Forsaken

-Sometimes unspokable things that come from the far planes.
-Things that noone should ever have to see.
-But they nevertheles manage to sire a child with one of the Eldyres inhabitants.
+Sometimes unspeakable things that come from the far planes.
+Things that no one should ever have to see.
+But they nevertheless manage to sire a child with one of the Eldyres inhabitants.
 These children mostly look like their Eldyres parent, but still have some connection to far planes.

 Static increase: Willpower
 Free increase: any one (1) of parent's Free increases